Minimally Invasive Surgery in Novi, MI

 How is Gallbladder Surgery performed?

 Laparoscopic gallbladder surgery is done using a laparoscope, or a small “telescope” attached to a camera.
 It

 allows Dr. Kolachalam to get a close up view of your gallbladder using only small incisions.
-During surgery you will be given general anesthesia to keep you free of pain.
+During surgery, you will be given general anesthesia to keep you free of pain.
 A small incision is made near your belly button.
-Harmless gas is then placed into your abdomen through this incision, creating a space so the operation can be performed.
+A harmless gas is then placed into your abdomen through this incision, creating a space so the operation can be performed.
 The laparoscope is then inserted through the same incision.
 The tiny camera projects onto a video monitor allowing Dr. Kolachalam to see the gallbladder.
 Small instruments for gallbladder surgery are then inserted through other small incisions in your abdomen.

 Dr. Kolachalam will find the gallbladder and may perform a cholangiogram.
 This is a special type of X-ray that is taken of your bile duct to reveal stones that may already have passed into the duct.
 Stones may be removed at the same time.
-During surgery, gallbladder is removed from its attachments by Dr. Kolachalam using the small instruments and brought out through one of the incisions.
+During surgery, the gallbladder is removed from its attachments by Dr. Kolachalam using the small instruments and brought out through one of the incisions.
 Once your surgery is complete, the gas will be released from your abdomen.
 You may have sutures in your skin that will need to be removed in our office.
-Dressings or band aids will be placed over your incisions, and may be replaced at anytime as needed.
+Dressings or band-aids will be placed over your incisions, and may be replaced at any time as needed.
 Dressings may also be removed before showering if you wish, and then replaced.
 The operation usually takes up to an hour and most patients go home the day of surgery if their health condition permits.

 What Happens After my Gallbladder Surgery?